MadManLabs/Dynamic-Office-Map/README.md

 - Adrian Tundrea

 ## Deployment ##
-- chose the deployment type that suits your needs
+- choose the deployment type that suits your needs

 ### Jenkins Build & Deployment ###
 - create a container with MongoDB called "MongoDB"